Pico-Developer/SecureMR_Samples/README.md

 ├── samples
 │   │            Directory for all sample projects.
 │   │
-│   └── ufo
+│   ├── ufo
-│               This is a sample showing a UFO "chasing" the human being │               whoever it sees.
-The sample app uses an open-sourced │               face detection model from MediaPipe.
+│   │             This is a sample showing a UFO "chasing" the human being │   │             whoever it sees.
+The sample app uses an open-sourced │   │             face detection model from MediaPipe.
+│   │
+│   ├── mnistwild
+│   │             Hand-written digit recognition using a JSON-defined │   │             inference pipeline.
+│   │
+│   ├── rubics_cube
+│   │             A Rubik's Cube scanner and solver with real-time │   │             color classification.
+│   │
+│   └── model_inspect
+│                 Diagnostic tool for validating serialized models │                 on device.
 |
 └── ...
 ```